We are safe and healthy

 Systems have played a key role in providing a co-ordinated approach and you can take some inspiration from our case studies.

-Offers available: We are continuing to support our people.
-There are many generous offers of help and discounts for NHS staff as well support services – for example through ‘first class lounges’. lounges’ (example at Frimley Health.
+We are continuing to support our people.
+There are many generous offers of help and discounts for NHS staff as well support services – for example through ‘first class lounges’. lounges’ (example at Frimley Health).

-Wellbeing community events: these are led by NHS Horizons and take place fortnightly.
-These interactive virtual sessions are open to anyone who is supporting NHS staff wellbeing during and following COVID-19.
+Led by NHS England, these interactive virtual sessions are open to all NHS staff and focus on supporting staff wellbeing.
 They help staff stay up to date with the national wellbeing offers and learn and share experiences together.

 Action: If you have staff who work in workforce, occupational health, organisational development, wellbeing, leadership, trade union support and/or are line managers, encourage them to join an event.

 Staff are matched with other staff members they have not worked with previously, and can share experiences and learning.
 An example of this is coffee roulette.